willfurnass/sheffield_hpc/hpc/installing-software.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-‘Environment Modules’ are the mechanism by which much of the software is made available to the users of the Bessemer and ShARC clusters.
+‘Environment Modules’ are the mechanism by which much of the software is made available to the users of the Stanage and Bessemer clusters.
 You are able to load and unload modules which make specific configurations of software available in a structured way which can avoid conflicts between different versions of the same software.